linear/linear/packages/import/README.md

 ### Jira CSV

-Jira project can be imported into a Linear team from the CSV export file.

-Following fields are supported:
+This method is deprecated.
+We recommend importing Jira projects through the [in-product importer](https://linear.app/docs/import-issues#jira) instead of the CLI, which also offers a CSV import option but imports more fields.
+If you proceed, the following fields are supported:

 - `Summary` - Issue title
 - `Description` - Converted into markdown and used as issue description